jnozzi/cocoadev.com/markdown/ProblemWithobjcObjectDOTh.md

 ----

-If you're just starting out with General/ObjC, you'd probably find it easier using the Cocoa NS* classes.
+If you're just starting out with ObjC, you'd probably find it easier using the Cocoa NS* classes.

 Thanks alot for your help, linking with -lobjc did the trick, compiles with no dramas now, now i can stop pulling my hair out.